ypt/experiment-postgres-sharding/README.md

 1. A new service starts with a small, simple, easy to work with database - a single schema, no partitions, no sharding, using just a column in each table to specify the tenant for multi-tenancy
 2. As the service evolves, various schema changes may happen
 3. As the service sees more usage, more and more data is inserted
 4. At some point, the database has grown large enough such that we'd want to scale it somehow.
-(Vertical scling is probably the simplest thing we'd reach for.
-Though, at some point, if the service continues to grow - we'd likely want to look o our horizontal scaling options)
+(Vertical scaling is probably the simplest thing we'd reach for.
+Though, at some point, if the service continues to grow - we'd likely want to look at our horizontal scaling options)
 5. We horizontally scale the database
 6. Ideally, this change can be transparent to the app.
 No code changes.
 Schema changes can continue to happen as the service continues to evolve
 7. Repeat from Step 2